A generic diffusion-based approach for 3D human pose prediction in the wild: Experiments

 \subsection{Comparisons with the State of the Art}

-We separate our experiments into three different settings: we first compare to other stochastic approaches, then to deterministic ones, and finally evaluate on imperfect scenarios with incomplete or noisy observation data.
+We separate our experiments into three different settings: we first compare to other stochastic approaches, then to deterministic ones, and finally evaluate on noisy scenarios, with missing or noisy observation data.